EndPointCorp/end-point-blog/2020/09/05/how-to-fully-containerize-a-magento-2.4-installation-with-docker-compose-for-development.html.md

 magento-demo-web             sleep infinity                   Up      0.0.0.0:5000->5000/tcp
 ```

-Notice how `docker-compose ps` gives us out container names just as we specified them in the `docker-compose.yml` file.
+Notice how `docker-compose ps` gives us our container names just as we specified them in the `docker-compose.yml` file.

 `docker-compose` has many other utilities.
 Check them out with `docker-compose --help`.